Welcome to the Cave of Dragonflies guestbook.

 Awful.
 Awful, awful, awful.
 I just thought of it now, because spammy was a Wailord.

 Rude, offensive or otherwise inappropriate messages, including drama, controversy or other topics that might make others uncomfortable, will be deleted on sight.
 Repeat troublemakers will be banned altogether.
-Please keep any websites entered into the website field reasonably family-friendly.
 You can use BBCode (forum code) to format your messages.

 - [b]Bold[/b]